RenusreeMadhavarapu/Stopwatch-App/Readme.md

 - JavaScript for the app's functionality and interactivity.

 ## Usage
 To use the stopwatch app, simply click the "Start" button to start the stopwatch.
 Click the "Stop" button to pause the stopwatch, and the "Reset" button to reset it.
-To save a stopwatch session, click the "Save" button.